Forum d'Octodure

 Forum d'Octodure is an arena in Martigny, Switzerland.
-It is primarily used for ice hockey and is the home arena of HCV Martigny.
-Forum d'Octodure was opened in 1955, in 1982 a roof was built and the rink became covered.
+It is primarily used for ice hockey and is the home arena of Valais-Chablais HC.
+Forum d'Octodure was opened in 1955.
+In 1982, a roof was built and the rink became covered.

-Historical
+History

-During the summer of 1955, the idea of creating the first artificial ice rink in Valais was launched.
-The HC Martigny, freshly promoted to the NLB obtains the support of the Municipality of Martigny for the construction of its ice rink.
-With the evolution of cooling techniques, what would have cost 1 million CHF 10 years ago can be achieved for 250,000 CHF at this time.
-The Municipality agrees to support the project of 125,000 CHF.
-The location is offered by the Maison du Grand-Saint-Bernard, an 8000 m2 plot of land on the edge of the city, next to the football stadium and the swimming pool.
-The architect, Raymond Métral, plans a playing surface of 60 m by 30 m wide, cooled by a 21 kilometer ammonia circuit.
-He plans to build 5 stands that can accommodate 2,000 people, a canteen, locker rooms and an equipment room are also planned.
-Work begins on August 21.
-After flattening the surface and pouring a first slab, the 21 kilometers of pipes (aligned every 8 cm over the entire surface) are welded. on November 15, the floating slab was poured and the ice rink was ready to be operational at the beginning of December.
+During the summer of 1955, the idea of creating the first artificial ice rink in Valais was proposed.
+Martigny HC, freshly promoted to the NLB, obtained the support of the Municipality of Martigny for the construction of its ice rink.
+With the evolution of cooling techniques, what would have cost 1 million CHF 10 years ago could be achieved for 250,000 CHF.
+The Municipality agreed to support the project.
+The location, an 8000 m2 plot of land on the edge of the city, next to the football stadium and the swimming pool, was offered by the Maison du Grand-Saint-Bernard.
+The architect, Raymond Métral, planned a 60 × 30 m playing surface, cooled by a 21 km ammonia circuit.
+He planned to build 5 stands that could accommodate 2,000 people, a canteen, locker rooms and an equipment room.

+Work began on August 21.
+After flattening the surface and pouring a first slab, the 21 km of pipes, aligned every 8 cm over the entire surface, were welded.
+On November 15, the floating slab was poured and it was determined that the ice rink would be operational at the beginning of December.
 On November 18, 1955, the board of directors of the Patinoire de Martigny SA was founded.
-Jean-Maurice Gross is elected president, Adrien Morand vice-president, Paul Forstel secretary and the other members are Pierre Crettex, Angelo Visentini, Jean Bollin and Paul Marti.
+Jean-Maurice Gross was elected president, Adrien Morand vice-president, and Paul Forstel secretary; the other members were Pierre Crettex, Angelo Visentini, Jean Bollin and Paul Marti.
 In the end, the construction cost around 400,000 CHF.
-On December 3 and 4, the ice rink was officially inaugurated, with two matches, one against the Servette HC, lost 10-7 and one between the Lausanne HC against a Martigny-Servette selection, won 16-12 by them.
-The ceremony continues at the Kluser Hotel, where the president of the Municipality welcomes representatives of the Swiss hockey league.
+On December 3 and 4, the ice rink was officially inaugurated with two matches, one against Servette HC, lost 10-7, and one between Lausanne HC and a Martigny-Servette selection, won 16-12.
+The ceremony continued at the Kluser Hotel, where the president of the Municipality welcomed representatives of the Swiss hockey league.